amine2233/publish-blog/Content/resume/panda-service.md

 ---
-description:
+description: Create a new application from scratch using Objective-C and UIKit framework. ...
 date: 2021-02-03 16:00
 resume.date: 2021-02-03 16:00
 resume.organization: Panda Service
 published: true
+isDateHidden: true
 ---

-#  Computer Engineer on Mobile software, from Septembre 2014 to December 2014.
+#  Computer Engineer on Mobile software at Panda Service

+> from Septembre 2014 to December 2014.

 ## Acheivment:

-* Design of the iOS application architecture using MVC,
+* Design the iOS application using MVC architecture.

-* Create a new application from scratch and update some other applications,
+* Create a new application from scratch using Objective-C and UIKit framework.

-* Create some iOS applications using web technologies,
+* Create some iOS applications using web technologies & WebViews.

-* Update iOS applications (Wifi EasyConnecte, Echo-Live, …),
+* Update iOS applications (Wifi EasyConnecte, Echo-Live, …).

-* Manage software project using Agile concept with marketing and product teams,
+* Manage software project using Agile concept with marketing and product teams.

 ## Technical Environment: